flyingcircusio/fc-nixos/doc/src/docker.rst

 If you want your container to be reachable from the public internet, make sure it binds to an address on the :file:`ethfe` interface (or ``0.0.0.0`` or ``::``).
-You then need to :ref:`open up appropriate ports in the firewall <nixos2-firewall>`.
+You then need to :ref:`open up appropriate ports in the firewall <nixos-firewall>`.

 Other hosts in the same project can automatically connect to all the ports your container provides by connecting to ``<$hostname>:<port>`` (which ends up on